 First, what is a brand and what is branding for business?

 Your brand is the most valuable asset your company has.
 It isn’t what your company does, it isn’t what you sell, and it isn’t how you advertise yourself.
 It’s the way that people perceive you.
 Great brands inspire because people don’t buy what you do: they buy why you do it.

 While brand perception is intangible, there are many elements that go together to form the fabric of a brand.
 The company name and tagline, company culture, brand identity, brand personality, brand architecture, tone of voice and messaging – to name a few.

 Company Name and Tagline

-Fundamentally a company’s name serves to act as a unique identifier to your business.
-As a business asset they are so strong that we’ve witnessed common words take on legally protected statuses: “Windows”, “Apple”.
+Fundamentally a company’s name serves to act as a unique identifier of your business.
+As a business asset, they are so strong that we’ve witnessed common words take on legally protected statuses: “Windows”, and “Apple”.

 We’ve even seen companies like Specsavers having their applications approved for a trademark on the contraction “should’ve” (as in “Should’ve gone to Specsavers).
 The media and telecommunications conglomerate Sky plc have been well known to start legal proceedings with many attempting to use the word “Sky” in any part of their business.
 The 2016 release of ‘No Man’s Sky’ by Hello Games settled out of court for their blunder of attempting to use this common word!

 A company’s tagline is a short slogan that tells people who you are and what you stand for.
 In fewer words, it’s your business mantra.
 Think now of a few of your favourite brands – do their taglines immediately pop into your head?

 With a simple, catchy tagline a brand can create a positive and memorable phrase that sticks in the heads of consumers – ultimately strengthening your brand proposition.

 This all goes to show how taglines, as well as brand messaging, play such a vital role in the overall value of a brand.